Religious Studies KS1: Sikh stories

 Pupils could discuss the meaning of equality.
 Is anyone more important than the others?

-This short film will be relevant for teaching KS1 Religious Studies in England and Northern Ireland, Foundation Phase in Wales and Early and 1st Level Religious and Moral Education in Scotland.
+This short film will be relevant for teaching KS1 religious education in England and Northern Ireland, Foundation Phase in Wales, and Early and 1st Level Religious and Moral Education in Scotland.